astronomyk/SimCADO/SimCADO/simcado/docs/source/index.md

 ## SimCADO in a nutshell
 SimCADO is a python package designed to simulate the effects of the Atmosphere, E-ELT, and MICADO instrument on incoming light.
 The current version (v0.2) can simulate the MICADO imaging modi (4mas and 1.5mas per pixel in the wavelength range 0.7µm to 2.5µm).

+### iPython/Jupyter notebooks
+A (continualy expanding) series of iPython Notebooks detailing how to use SimCADO are available [here in the Notebooks section](examples/Notebooks.md).

 ### Reference Material

 * The inner workings of SimCADO are described in detail in [Leschinski et al. (2016)](https://arxiv.org/pdf/1609.01480v1.pdf)

 * The current status of MICADO is described in [Davies et al. (2016)](https://arxiv.org/pdf/1607.01954.pdf)